 The travel blogging sphere is already teeming with posts and photos from Innsbruck and Tyrol.
-It’s a gorgeous area, and full of history, legends and lore; worthy of a long, unhurried stay.
+It’s a gorgeous area, full of history, legends and lore – and fabulous architecture, old and new; worthy of a long, unhurried stay.

 When I was 15, I spent a wild and wonderful summer in Bregenz (Austria), officially doing a German course, in reality having heaps of deliciously carefree and slightly irresponsible teenage fun.
 After a weekend trip to Venice that summer, we stopped in Innsbruck on the way back.

-Can’t say I remember much of the sights from that glorious summer decades ago, so seeing Innsbruck last week, was like seeing it for the first time.
+Can’t say I remember much from the quick stop that glorious summer decades ago, so seeing Innsbruck last week, was like seeing it for the first time.

 Innsbruck, you’re so adorably unpredictable.